azat-co/aws-intermediate/02-modules.md

 ---

-# Lab 3: Everything is easier with CloudFormation
+# Lab 3: Form the Cloud ☁️

-Task: Create a ELB and auto scaling environment from CloudFormation template/blueprint
+Task: Create an ELB, security group and auto scaling environment from CloudFormation template/blueprint; load/stress test it to see auto increase

-code/AutoScalingMultiAZWithNotifications.json or [link to file](https://s3-us-west-2.amazonaws.com/cloudformation-templates-us-west-2/AutoScalingMultiAZWithNotifications.template) and to [designer](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/sample-templates-services-us-west-2.html#w1ab2c21c45c15b9)
+You can use blueprint from code/cloudformation/AutoScalingMultiAZWithNotifications.json or one from [AWS](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/sample-templates-services-us-west-2.html#w1ab2c21c45c15b9)

+Detailed instructions and link are in labs/03-form-the-cloud.md

 Time to finish: 20min